HB228 Alabama 2019 Session

 - Credit Unions, federal charter parity provision clarified, Credit Union Administration Board authorize to appoint National Credit Union Admin as conservator of a credit union, membership of supervising committees increased, reimbursement of bd and committee member travel costs, merger meeting notice requirement increased, definition of official revised, Secs.
 5-17-4, 5-17-8, 5-17-10, 5-17-11, 5-17-22, 5-17-55 am'd.

-This bill would clarify and codify the federal charter parity provision to mean asset liability management, including regulatory net worth or capital management and composition.
+Key ProvisionsAI-generated summary using openai/gpt-5-nano on Feb 24, 2026.
+May contain errors — refer to the official bill text for accuracy.- Clarifies and codifies the federal charter parity provision to mean asset liability management, including regulatory net worth or capital management and composition.

-This bill would permit payment or reimbursement of reasonable and proper travel costs of a member of the board or any committee and one guest per member traveling on official business of the state-chartered credit union.
+- Permits payment or reimbursement of reasonable travel costs of a board or committee member and one guest for official state-chartered credit union business.

-This bill would increase the meeting notice period prior to the meeting to vote and approve a merger plan of a merging credit union.
+- Increases the meeting notice period before the merger vote of a merging credit union.

-This bill would also expand the definition of an official who may serve on the Alabama Credit Union Administration Board to include a president, chief executive officer, or a person elected by the membership to serve as a member of the board, credit committee, or supervisory committee of a state-chartered credit union.
+- Expands the definition of an official who may serve on the Alabama Credit Union Administration Board to include a president, chief executive officer, or a person elected by the membership to serve on the board, credit committee, or supervisory committee of a state-chartered credit union.

 - Subjects